 Bio

+She has worked with numerous CEOs, c-suite executives and boards of directors at organizations such as Cutter/Arthur D. Little, Choate, Hall & Stewart, KPMG, BDO, Morgan Stanley, State Street Corporation and the Hershey Trust Company.
 From 2016 – 2018 she served as the ethics and governance advisor to the pre & post IPO Origin Bank (NASDAQ: OBNK) board of directors, a $4b broadly diversified bank.
-Cynthia is a governance fellow with the National Association of Corporate Directors (NACD), is a member of the Society for Governance Professionals and is active in 50/50 Women on Boards; she presents regularly at all three.
-In 2015, she helped establish the International Corporate Governance Society (ICGS) and served on its board during its first 5 years.
-She serves on the development committee of the Boston Public Library and volunteers with the Boys and Girls Clubs of Boston.
+Cynthia is member of the National Association of Corporate Directors (NACD), the Society for Governance Professionals, the Society for Corporate Compliance & Ethics, the Private Directors Association (PDA) and 50/50 Women on Boards; she presents regularly at all.
+In 2015, she helped establish the International Corporate Governance Society and served on its board during its first 5 years.
+She serves on the audit and nominating committees of the Boston Public Library Fund Board, a private-public partnership.

 Cynthia is the 2017 recipient of the J. William Fulbright Scholar award sponsored by the U.S. Department of State.
 As a Fulbright Scholar, while working in Spain, Cynthia researched best practices in international governance, specifically the influence of culture and government regulation on board composition and dynamics.
 She also speaks Spanish.